ToothyCow/ITC_BladesInTheDark/Wake of the Dragon/00 - Sessions/2025-10-25 - Bekai Finale.md

 	- News: [[Harold Jubilant]] nominated for Minister of Magical Research
 	- Gnomes working with Djinni
 	- Weeping Phoenix presence
+	- Catch up with [[Crick]] and [[Murphred (Formerly Kanto)]]
+		- Kanto now "Murphred", pending a better name
-	- Seekers of the Flame rumored to be moving
+		- Seekers of the Flame rumored to be moving, looking to attack Hall of Broken Promises
 ### Encounter - [[To Stop a Thief]]